Best VPNs for torrenting safely in 2021

 |Split tunneling:||Yes (Windows, Android)|

-Surfshark allows torrenting on any of their servers, the ports won’t be closed.
-They also have dedicated P2P servers, which are optimized specifically for torrents.
-So, if you find that your downloads are taking too long, this can be a solution.
+Surfshark allows torrenting on any of their servers, the ports won't be closed.
+They also have dedicated P2P servers, which are optimized specifically to use with a torrent client.
+So, if you find that your downloads are taking too long, this can be a solution offering excellent connection speeds.

 With that said, this VPN service is one of the fastest we've tested, so the speeds shouldn't be an issue.
 Plus, they have added a WireGuard tunneling protocol, with which you'll barely even notice that you're using a VPN.